San Francisco sues over sanctuary city order

 One exception is Florida's Miami-Dade County, where the Republican mayor has ordered jails there to "fully cooperate" with President Donald Trump's crackdown on sanctuary cities.

-San Francisco is the first to sue; more legal challenges are expected.

-The lawsuit takes the position that accepting undocumented immigrants rather than criminalizing them yields better results for the community.

-It cites a University of California, San Diego study, which found that crime is statistically significantly lower in sanctuary counties compared to non-sanctuary counties.
-The study also found that economies are stronger, based on various data points, from higher median household income, less poverty, and less reliance on public assistance to higher labor force participation, higher employment-to-population ratios and lower unemployment.
+The lawsuit cites an analysis by a University of California, San Diego associate professor finding crime is statistically significantly lower in sanctuary counties compared to nonsanctuary counties.
+The study found that economies are stronger, based on various data points, from higher median household income, less poverty and less reliance on public assistance to higher labor force participation, higher employment-to-population ratios and lower unemployment.

 "San Francisco is safer when all people, including undocumented immigrants, feel safe reporting crimes," the lawsuit claims.
 "San Francisco is healthier when all residents, including undocumented immigrants, access public health programs.
 And San Francisco is economically and socially stronger when all children, including undocumented immigrants, attend school."